-The portfolio returned 0.37% over the second quarter.
-The largest contributor was our multi-asset strategy exposure followed by global and emerging market (EM) equities as well as our cash holdings.
-DM IG bonds and Australian corporates also had a positive quarter.
-However, Australian government bonds and Australian equities declined significantly, while EM government bonds detracted marginally.
+The portfolio returned 0.47% over the second quarter.
+The largest contributor were our global equity and multi-asset strategies.
+EM equities, our cash holdings, DM IG bonds and Australian corporates also had a positive quarter.
+However, Australian equities and government bonds declined significantly.